 Would you hire an engineer who has been sitting behind a desk for the past 20 years designing HVAC systems ?

 Would you hire a painter who completed courses online?

 Would you hire a roofer who got hurt and this was the course WSIB trained him in?

 Would you hire the retired firefighter who needs some extra money in his spare time?

 Would you hire a casino worker who performs inspections in his spare time?

-When looking to hire a home inspector it is imperative that your first question is : What was your career before becoming a home inspector, Not --How much do you charge.--- Is it really worth saving 20-40 dollars.
-A great home inspector is someone who has physically worked in the construction industry building and renovating homes and commercial properties.
+When looking to hire a home inspector it is imperative that your first question is: What was your career before becoming a home inspector, not --How much do you charge? --- Is it really worth saving 20-40 dollars when a mistake could cost you so much more?
+A great home inspector is someone who has physically worked in the construction industry building and has a wealth of experience working in and around homes and commercial properties.